-2.1.
-The Ringstead Neighbourhood Plan has been prepared by Ringstead Parish Council and is proposed to form part of the statutory development plan for the area.
-This means that its policies and proposals will be the starting point for decision makers when determining any planning application or appeals within the neighbourhood area.
-2.2.
-The Neighbourhood Plan provides a clear understanding of the desires and aspirations of the people within the parish with regards to future development.
-This was confirmed when the plan was endorsed by a majority of voting residents on the day of the referendum, 30th June 2022.
-Following the community's endorsement of the plan the final step is for it to be formally 'made' or adopted by this council.
+- 2.1.
+The Barnwell Neighbourhood Plan (Appendix A) has been prepared by Barnwell Parish Council and is proposed to form part of the statutory development plan for the area.
+On adoption its policies and proposals will form part of the statutory development plan for decision makers when determining any planning application or appeals within the neighbourhood area. - 2.2.
+The Barnwell Neighbourhood Plan provides a clear understanding of the vision of the local community within the parish with regards to future aspirations.
+This was endorsed by a majority (79%) of voting residents in favour of making the

+Plan on the day of the referendum, 15th December 2022.
+Following the community's endorsement of the plan the final step is for it to be formally 'made' or adopted by this Council.